delta-io/delta/PROTOCOL.md

 Writers can enable Row Tracking by setting `delta.enableRowTracking` to `true` in the `configuration` of the table's `metaData`.
 This is only allowed if the following requirements are satisfied:
 - The feature `rowTracking` has been added to the `writerFeatures` field of a table's `protocol` action either in the same version of the table or in an earlier version of the table.
-- Physical column name for the materialized Row IDs and Row Commit Versions have been assigned and added to the `configuration` in the table's `metaData` action using the keys `delta.rowIds.physicalColumnName` and `delta.rowCommitVersions.physicalColumName` respectively.
+- The column name for the materialized Row IDs and Row Commit Versions have been assigned and added to the `configuration` in the table's `metaData` action using the keys `delta.rowIds.materializedColumnName` and `delta.rowCommitVersions.materializedColumnName` respectively.
   - The assigned column names must be unique.
 They must not be equal to the name of any other column in the table's schema.
     The assigned column names must remain unique in all future versions of the table.
     If [Column Mapping](#column-mapping) is enabled, then the assigned column name must be distinct from the physical column names of the table.